yfalcone/yfalcone.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a computer scientist with a passion for rigorous software engineering and ensuring software quality.
-I’ve dedicated myself to designing, implementing, and integrating methods and tools that guarantee safety and security using modeling and automated verification techniques.
+I am a computer scientist with a passion for rigorous software engineering, formal methods, and software quality assurance.

-I have significantly contributed to the software monitoring discipline through collaborations with esteemed institutions and colleagues worldwide.
-Notably, I have pioneered the theory of monitoring decentralized systems.
+My work focuses on designing, implementing, and integrating advanced techniques to ensure software safety and security through modeling and automated verification.

+A key part of my career has been dedicated to software monitoring, where I have made significant contributions, notably pioneering the theory of monitoring decentralized systems and developing techniques for the enforcement of timed properties at runtime.

+Beyond academia, I have provided consultancy services to companies through my own company, helping them improve the security, reliability, and compliance of their software and blockchain-based solutions.

+I also have an entrepreneurial background.
+In the early days of Android, I founded and led [MiDroid](/projects/midroid/), a project aimed at giving users greater security and control over their devices using monitoring-based techniques.

+I have had the privilege of working alongside esteemed institutions and colleagues worldwide, contributing to both foundational research and practical applications.
-I enjoy solving complex problems and turning theoretical concepts into innovative solutions.
+I thrive on solving complex problems and bridging the gap between theoretical concepts and real-world implementations.

 I have published extensively in leading journals and conferences.
-I enjoy sharing through teaching and mentoring the next generation of engineers.
+I take great satisfaction in mentoring and teaching the next generation of engineers.
+Sharing knowledge, fostering innovation, and enabling others to build upon strong foundations are central to my philosophy.

-My current focus is to develop innovative solutions for safer and more interoperable blockchains.
+My current focus is to develop cutting-edge solutions for safer and more interoperable blockchains.
-My latest project was [ERCx](https://ercx.runtimeverification.com), an automated tool for assessing the quality of token implentations on Ethereum.
+My latest project, [ERCx](/projects/ercx/), is an automated tool for assessing the quality of token implentations on Ethereum.
+It leverages Ethereum Improvement Proposals and security properties extracted from audits to establish rigorous compliance and security standards.

 I hold an Associate Professor position in Computer Science at [Univ.
-Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/).
+Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/), [&#x1F1EB;&#x1F1F7;](https://choosefrance.fr/en/).
 I am also a member of the [Inria Grenoble](https://www.inria.fr/en/inria-centre-university-grenoble-alpes) Corse research team and of the [Computer science lab of Grenoble](https://www.liglab.fr/en).